fkalisa/e-wallet/README.md

 5. a message

 ## Email
-1. sending email gmail

-    - you must configure your Gmail account with the below steps:
+1. sending email gmail, you must configure your Gmail account with the below steps:
     - In the security section:
     - You need to Change "Allow less secure apps: OFF" to "Allow less secure apps: ON"